study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 [3] Heslop, B. & Bradak, B. (2010). *Lessons on the English Longsword*.
 Paladin Press.
 [5] Kay, R. (2020).
 "English Longsword for German/Italian Longsword HEMA Students." *HEMA Enthusiast*.
 [7] Silver, G. (1599). *Paradoxes of Defence*.
-### CHAPTER 18: THE SECOND COUNTER - "THE FULL-SPRING"
+### COUNTER 18: THE SECOND COUNTER - "THE FULL-SPRING"

 **Original Text:** *The Seconde callyde the full Sprynge a Proffer a rake wyth a quartr. then paffe fprynge wt yor hand by yor bonwarde forwarde and be att yor Stoppe*